saivamc/MT19AIE303/README.md

 <br/><br/>
 <section>

-- 'FRRM' creates a layer from the python:3.6 docker image
+- 'FROM' creates a layer from the python:3.6 docker image

 - 'ENV PYTHONUNBUFFERED' creates a Environmental Variable called PYTHONUNBUFFERED and sets it to 1.
 Setting a value to PYTHONUNBUFFERED ensures that the python output is being sent straight to the terminal without being first buffered.

 - 'RUN mkdir /cloud_assessment1' creates cloud_assessment1 directory inside the file system of our container.

 - 'WORKDIR /cloud_assessment1' makes cloud_assessment1 as working directory

 - 'ADD requirements.txt /cloud_assessment1/' command will copy requirements.txt file from local repository to the docker container's filesystem

   </section>
 <br/><br/>